physicscatalyst.com logo

 Sound – Class 9 Science (Chapter 11)

-Chapter 11: Sound is part of the NCERT Class 9 Science textbook prescribed by the Central Board of Secondary Education (CBSE).
+Chapter 11: Sound is part of the NCERT Class 9 Science syllabus prescribed by the CBSE.
+This chapter introduces sound as a mechanical wave and explains its production, propagation, characteristics, and applications.

 Join PhysicsCatalyst WhatsApp Channel